-Although the default for drug approvals is technically overthe-counter (OTC), ie, non-prescription, status, most initial drug approvals specify that new drug products are subject to prescription drug controls.
-Prescription drugs must be labelled as such and are subject to physician prescribing and pharmacy dispensing and substitution controls under state law.
+Although the default for drug approvals is technically overthe-counter (OTC), ie, non-prescription, status, most initial drug approvals specify that new drug products are subject

 However, it is possible to seek an initial FDA approval for the sale of a drug product OTC, or seek to "switch" a prescription product to OTC status by demonstrating that the condition is capable of self-diagnosis and treatment in accordance with labelling.
-Moreover, over the decades, FDA has also developed OTC monographs that permit the marketing, without approval, of certain OTC drugs that meet the specific terms - ingredients, dosing, directions for use, etc - for that class of drug under the relevant monograph.
-Such drugs remain subject to establishment registration, listing, labelling and current Good
+Moreover, over the decades, the FDA has also developed OTC monographs that permit the marketing, without approval, of certain OTC drugs that meet the specific terms - ingredients, dosing, directions for use, etc -for that class of drug under the relevant monograph.
+Such drugs remain subject to establishment registration, listing, labelling and current Good Manufacturing Practice (cGMP) requirements.
+Currently pending legislation may liberalise the processes for amending OTC monographs and provide incentives that could reinvigorate OTC product development in the US.